Family dog bites two-year-old girl

 Posted: August 9, 2013

-A toddler has been transferred to a Sheffield children’s hospital following a fatal dog attack.
+A toddler has been transferred to a Sheffield children’s hospital following a dog attack.
 The incident occurred shortly after 10am on Tuesday in Rawmarsh, Rotherham, despite the rottweiler being on a lead at the time.
 The dog attack caused the two-year-old serious head injury and leg injuries, after which she was taken directly to Rotherham district general hospital by ambulance.
 She has since been moved to Sheffield children’s hospital.

 Police said that the dog was on the lead with a girl and woman at the time of the attack, and is believed to be a ‘family pet’.
 The dog has now been taken to a secure kennel facility while police process the incident and investigate the circumstances of the, particularly unusual, attack.